Li Fai: Return to competitive wushu: 1998–2002

 In 1998, Li returned to practicing wushu and decided to specialize in taijiquan.
-She trained in secret for a year until August 1999, when the head coach of the Hong Kong Wushu Team, Yu Liguang, announced her return to competition.
-Under the SAR of Hong Kong for the first time, Li appeared at the 1999 World Wushu Championships in Hong Kong and became the first world champion in taijijian and also won a silver medal in taijiquan.
+She trained in secret for a year until August 1999, when the head coach of the Hong Kong wushu team, Yu Liguang, announced her return to competition.
+Under the Special Administrative Region (SAR) of Hong Kong for the first time, Li appeared at the 1999 World Wushu Championships in Hong Kong and became the first world champion in taijijian and also won a silver medal in taijiquan.
 Two years later at the 2001 East Asian Games in Osaka, Japan, she was the flag-bearer and won the gold medal in women's taijiquan.
 Li then competed in the 2001 World Wushu Championships in Yerevan, Armenia, and was the world champion in taijijian.
 Ahead of her participation at the 2002 Asian Games, her last competition, she was noted as one of the key potential gold medal winners for Hong Kong.
 She ended up winning the silver medal in women's taijiquan and later announced her retirement from competition.

 Post-retirement

-In 2000, she opened her school, the "Li Fai Wushu Center."
+In 2000, she opened her school, the "Li Fai Wushu Center".
 Following her retirement as a competitive wushu athlete in 2002, she actively promoted wushu throughout Hong Kong through teaching and demonstrating.
 In 2003 during the 2002–2004 SARS outbreak, she taught taiji on Hong Kong television.
 In 2004, Li Fai performed with Bobby McFerrin in Hong Kong and in 2006, Li was awarded the Medal of Honour in sport by the Hong Kong SAR government.
 In 2012, she taught taijiquan to the President of Ireland, Michael D. Higgins, and First Lady Sabina Higgins at the World Economic Forum.
 That same year, she performed in the Diamond Jubilee of Elizabeth II as well as in the 2012 Summer Olympics opening ceremony.

 In 2018, one of Li's students, Juanita Mok, won the silver medal in women's taijiquan at the 2018 Asian Games.